-The environmental resources of the South Bay Subregion include wetlands, riparian habitat, streams, wide beaches, rocky intertidal habitats, sandy dunes, beach bluffs, and parklands.
+The environmental resources of the South Bay Subregion include aquatic habitats, riparian habitat, streams, wide beaches, rocky intertidal habitats, sandy dunes, beach bluffs, and parklands.
 Over time this network of natural resources has been striped with miles of concrete channels, culverts and underground pipes.

-2.6.1 Wetlands
+2.6.1 Aquatic Habitats

-The South Bay Subregion was once an area replete with coastal wetlands stretching from the Santa Monica Canyon watershed, south to the Dominguez Channel watershed.
-Of the remaining wetlands, the most expansive area that remains is the Ballona Wetlands with lagoons near the mouth of Ballona Creek located in Playa del Rey in the City of Los Angeles.
-Another remaining historic wetland area in the Subregion includes the Madrona Marsh in Torrance.
-Existing wetlands are shown in Figure 2-9.
+The South Bay Subregion was once an area replete with coastal aquatic habitat stretching from the Santa Monica Canyon watershed, south to the Dominguez Channel watershed.
+Of the remaining aquatic habitats, the most expansive area that remains is the Ballona Wetlands with lagoons near the mouth of Ballona Creek located in Playa del Rey in the City of Los Angeles.
+Another remaining historic aquatic habitat area in the Subregion includes the Madrona Marsh in Torrance.
+Existing aquatic habitats are shown in Figure 9.

-Several organizations and governmental agencies have been active in the restoration of wetlands in the South Bay Subregion.
-Those organizations include the Wetlands Recovery Project (WRP), the Santa Monica Bay Restoration Commission (SMBRC), the California State Coastal Conservancy, the Coastal Commission, the California Department of Fish and Game (DFG), Friends of Ballona Wetlands, Manhattan Beach, Culver City, Inglewood, Los Angeles, and Santa Monica.
+Several organizations and governmental agencies have been active in the restoration of aquatic habitats in the South Bay Subregion.
+Those organizations include the Wetlands Recovery Project (WRP), the Santa Monica Bay Restoration Commission (SMBRC), the California State Coastal Conservancy, the Coastal Commission, the California Department of Fish and Wildlife Services (DFWS), Friends of Ballona Wetlands, and the cities of Manhattan Beach, Culver City, Inglewood, Los Angeles, and Santa Monica.